-An ELK instance is composed of 3 containers: an ElasticSearch container, a Logstash container, and a Kibana container.
-Each instance can be configured to be loaded with all social media data or the social media data for a single collection set.
+You can enable one or more ELK Docker containers.
+Each container can be configured to be loaded with all social media data or the social media data for a single collection set.

-To enable an ELK instance it must be added to your docker-compose.yml and then started by:
+To enable an ELK Docker container it must be added to your docker-compose.yml and then started by: